cgnorthcutt/cgnorthcutt.github.io/README.md

 Working with [Richard Newcombe](https://scholar.google.com/citations?user=MhowvPkAAAAJ&hl=fr), I created the first augmented reality dataset for multi-person conversational AI, [EgoCom](https://github.com/facebookresearch/EgoCom-Dataset).
 Our associated [T-PAMI paper](https://ieeexplore.ieee.org/document/9200754) uses the EgoCom dataset to [predict turn-taking](https://github.com/facebookresearch/EgoCom-Dataset/tree/main/paper_experiments_work_log/turntaking) in conversations.

 With friends from Harvard and MIT, I co-founded [ChipBrain](https://chipbrain.com/), an empathy AI company building digital brains.
 As CTO of ChipBrain, I led our mission to build emotionally intelligent AI that helps anyone build better relationships and connect with their audience more deeply.
-I envisioned a world where people from different backgrounds can empathize with one another, whether it's solving an argument with a partner, selling a product to a customer, or asking for time off from your boss. **I resigned from ChipBrain in early 2022 to focus full-time on Cleanlab[https://cleanlab.ai/].**
+I envisioned a world where people from different backgrounds can empathize with one another, whether it's solving an argument with a partner, selling a product to a customer, or asking for time off from your boss. **I resigned from ChipBrain in late 2021 to focus full-time on Cleanlab[https://cleanlab.ai/].**

 In my spare time, I help researchers [build affordable state-of-the-art deep learning machines](https://l7.curtisnorthcutt.com/the-best-4-gpu-deep-learning-rig) and enjoy competitive mountaineering, hiking, and cycling.